tutek1/DTLabs/02_Player/lab02.md

 ## Simple Player Controller - Gravity
 Duration: hh:mm:ss

-If you tried to go over the edge of the platform or you moved the player high enough, you might have noticed, that the player doesn't fall down.
+If you tried to go over the edge of the platform or you manually moved the player high enough, you might have noticed, that the player doesn't **fall down**.

-This is because `CharacterBody3D` does not account for **gravity** by default and you need to add it manually in a script.
+This is because the `CharacterBody3D` does not account for **gravity** by default and we need to add it manually in a script.
 Let's do it.

 ### Gravity Code
-1. Add an another `@export` variable called `gravity` (default value `-9.81`)
+1. **Add** another `@export` variable called `gravity` (default value `-9.81`)
-2. Create a new function called `_apply_gravity` with a float parameter of `delta`
+2. **Create** a new function called `_apply_gravity` with a float parameter of `delta`
-3. Call the new function in `_physics_process()`
+3. **Call** the new function in `_physics_process()`

-Now applying gravity the gravity can be done by adding this line to the new function.
+Now applying the gravity can be done by adding this line to the new function.
 ```GDScript
 velocity.y += gravity * delta
 ```

+#### Why are we adding gravity every frame?
+Gravity is a force that **continuously** accelerates a body.
+In a game engine we can only apply forces (or run code) on a per frame basis, which makes time **discrete**.
+However, with the parameter of `delta` we can compensate for the time that has passed between the frames.

+`delta` tells us how much time in seconds has passed since the last frame.

 ### Movement Correction
 If you play the game now, the player falls very slowly and with a constant speed.
 That is not how it should work.
-If you were to print out the value of velocity at the beginning and end of the `_physics_process()` function, you would see that the `y` component is constant, which confirms our suspicion.
+If you were to print out the value of velocity at the **beginning** and **end** of the `_physics_process()` function, you would see that the `y` component is constant, which confirms our suspicion because the gravity should **accelerate** the body.

 How to fix this?
 If we look at the `_movement()` function, we can see that we are setting the value of `velocity`, even the `y` component.
-Since this function only handles horizontal movement we should not change the `y` component.
+Since the `_movement()` function only handles horizontal movement we should not change the `y` component.
 Here is the old line:
 ```GDScript
 velocity = direction * speed
 ```
-replace it with these lines:
+Replace it with these lines:
 ```GDScript
 velocity.x = direction.x * speed
 velocity.z = direction.z * speed
 ```

-Now if you start the game and go off the edge of the platform the player falls.
+Now if you start the game and go off the edge of the platform the player falls as they should.

 > aside positive
-> Usually games have higher gravity than the one on earth.
+> Usually games have **higher gravity** than the one on earth.
 It is more fun that way.
 If you want to play with the gravity parameter I recommend placing the player high up or close to the edge.

-### Why are we adding gravity every frame?
-Gravity is a force that **continuously** accelerates a body.
-In a game engine we can only apply forces (or run code) on a per frame basis -> **discrete**.
-However, with the parameter of `delta` we can compensate for the time that has passed between the frames.

-`delta` tells us how much time in seconds had passed since the last frame and the `gravity` variable we declared is in units of `m/s`.

 ## Simple Player Controller - Jump
 Duration: hh:mm:ss

-Now that our player falls, let's make him jump!
+Now that our player falls, let's make the player jump!

 ### Another functionality, another function
 Same as with the applying of the gravity we want to create a new function `_jump()` and a new `@export` variable `jump_force`.